By using this site, you agree to the Privacy Policy and Terms of Use.

 Step-by-Step Techniques to Achieve Crisp and Tangy Preserves

-8. Cool and store.
-Let jars cool to room temperature, then refrigerate or store in a cool, dark place for at least two weeks-then enjoy!
+8. Rest: Cool to room temperature and store in a cool, dark place for at least 14 days before tasting.

 Storage Tips and Creative Culinary Uses for Pickled Chanterelles